JamesMessinger/super-powered-api-testing/README.md

     - [Stoplight](./Stoplight/)

-The Sample API
+The ✨_Super Tech Heroes_✨ API
 --------------------------
-I've created a simple REST API that's used for all of the tests in this project.
-It's just a list of superheroes, sidekicks, and villains, which you can perform CRUD operations on.
+This is the REST API that we're testing.
+It's a directory of technology-themed superheroes, sidekicks, and villains.

 - [Demo website](http://heroes.bigstickcarpet.com/)
 - [The Raw API](https://api.heroes.bigstickcarpet.com/)